Integrate

 except remaind.CompactionError as exc:

-print("compaction could not run:", exc)5 · Resume into a fresh context
+print("compaction could not run:", exc)Handoff into a fresh context

-When you start a fresh model context — a new run, or after hitting the window limit — build a resume packet and inject it.
-Injecting it is your job: Remaind assembles the packet; your harness decides where it goes.
+When you start a fresh model context — a new run, after hitting the window limit, or when moving work to another model — start a transfer so the receiver gets the packet, adapter bundle, capture contract, and finish command in one folder.
+Injecting it is your job: Remaind assembles the working memory; your harness decides where it goes in the next model context.

 result = remaind.resume(base)